pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 	var channelUpdates = '{{config.channelUpdates}}';
 </script>
 ```

+This way, we only have to deal with configuration data in one place.

 The file `js/index.js` contains the code that listens for messages on the channel group:
 ```javascript